P-p-H-d/mlib/README.md

 ##### void name\_out\_str(FILE *file, name\_t concurrent)

-Convert the container into a string and put it in 'fil'.
+Convert the container into a string and put it in 'file'.
 This method is only defined if the base container exports the OUT\_STR operator.

 ##### bool name\_parse\_str(name\_t concurrent, const char str[], const char **end)